vlang/awesome-v/README.md

 - [vig](https://github.com/nsauzede/vig) - Bindings for [Dear ImGui](https://github.com/ocornut/imgui) GUI toolkit.
 - [vnk](https://github.com/nsauzede/vnk) - Bindings for [Nuklear](https://github.com/vurtun/nuklear) GUI toolkit.
 - [V-WebUI](https://github.com/webui-dev/v-webui) - A wrapper for WebUI.
 A lightweight library that allows you to use any web browser as a GUI, with V in the backend and HTML5 in the frontend.
+- [webview](https://github.com/ttytm/webview) - Bindings for webview.
+A tiny library to build modern cross-platform GUI applications.
+It allows to combine V with modern web technologies to design a graphical user interface.

 ### Utility